jeffbowman/ansible-dev-provision/README.md

 ### Optional Services

 This is the current list of optional services.
-To use them, the playbook reference as an inline shell provisioner (see above for exmaple) to your Vagrantfile.
+To use them, add the playbook as an inline shell provisioner (see above for exmaple) to your Vagrantfile.

-Service | Install Flag Name
+Service | Playbook
 ------- | -----------------
 Elasticsearch | /vagrant/provision-files/provision-elasticsearch.yml
 Kibana (web front end and search tool for Elastic search) | /vagrant/provision-files/provision-kibana.yml